 Surgeries are often considered a last resort and are typically only recommended if all other treatments prove ineffective.

 Selective dorsal rhizotomy is a surgery that involves cutting specific sensory nerves to permanently reduce spasticity in a muscle.
-When that nerve is cut off, it can’t grow back, so the muscle can no longer get spastic.
+When that nerve is cut off, it can’t grow back, so the muscle can no longer become spastic.

 Minimizing spasticity is only the first step to correcting toe walking in children with cerebral palsy.
 Next, your child has to learn how to stand and walk correctly.
 It might feel weird or uncomfortable, but the more your child practices walking correctly, the easier it will get.